wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 33 Nevertheless , David fought against them with desperation , for there was no hope left for him to escape ; neither did he expect mercy.

-34 And he held out for more than the space of two hours , when he became overpowered ; having his ship a sinking wreck , covered with blood , and on fire ; with about an hundred and fifty of his men slain and maimed:
+34 And he held out for more than the space of two hours , when he became overpowered ; having his ship a sinking wreck , covered with blood , and on fire ; with about an hundred and fifty of his men slain and maimed :

 35 So , after David had fought hard , he became captive to the ships of the king ; who had also some of their men slain , and some wounded.